 You can further segment your CLV calculation to handle how it changes across different types of policies and customers.
 For instance, you may find that CLV is higher for luxury vehicle owners, high-risk drivers, or policies that use an agreed value method for paying out losses.

-If you’re good at segmentation, calculating customer lifetime value in this way can tell you how you’re performing overall and in each of your segments, right now.
+If you’re good at segmentation (demographic, transactional or behavioral segmentation), calculating customer lifetime value in this way can tell you how you’re performing overall and in each of your segments, right now.
 And by linking that performance to the past marketing programs, experiences, and interactions by customer segment, you can understand how your prior strategies, decisions, and actions have impacted customer lifetime value.
-This is great for knowing where you stand across all your customer segments, and why.
+This is great for knowing where you stand across all your high value customer segments, and why.
 This type of CLV analysis is sometimes called descriptive (what happened?) and diagnostic (why did it happen?).